 Crow’s Feet: What Is It & How to Get Rid of Crow’s Feet

-Now, you may be wondering: what is “crow’s feet” and how does it develop?
-Well, look no further.
-Here, you can learn the basics of crow’s feet and how to better care for your skin.
+Now, you may be wondering: what are “crow’s feet” and how do they develop?
+Below we’ve explained the basics of crow’s feet and how to better care for your skin.

 Crow's feet around eye area

-According to American Society of Dermatologic Surgery there are two types of crow's feet to look for: dynamic lines and static facial lines.
+According to the American Society of Dermatologic Surgery, there are two types of crow's feet to look for: dynamic lines and static facial lines.

 2. Static facial lines are present all the time.
 This type of crow’s feet wrinkles develop from sun damage, squinting, or frowning for more extended periods.